limabeans/Hourglass/README.md

 * tagging websites as educational vs music vs games vs social media etc...

 ## bugs ##
-* Essentially getting trolled by async.
+* I believe I have found what I was looking for: <u>oncomplete</u> function. <strike>Essentially getting trolled by async.
 Need to figure out how to call readDatabase after the database gets modified.. <i>On the first iteration after 'wiping' the database, if you start at homepage, flip to a tab, and back, it won't log until till the next iteration.
-If that made any sense.</i>
+If that made any sense.</i></strike>
 * Adding new tabs sometimes into database? sometimes?

 ## to-fix ##